MobileProto16/Mobile-Proto-16/lesson2/README.md

 2. The MoneySaver Java code
 3. The Animal Farm Java code
 4. The Fraction Java code

-This assignment will be pretty time consuming and tricky if you don't have any Java exposure.
-It's our hope that after completing it you will feel comfortable enough to dive headfirst into Android Development.
-Start early, and be proactive about getting help/using outside resources to complete the assignment.

 Fill out [this](https://goo.gl/forms/AWH6hrJB0tXct1tk1) form when you're done!